Into Film Clubs

 Find out everything you need to know about starting an Into Film Club

-Ahead of Into Film Festival bookings going live tomorrow (4 September) for Into Film Clubs and the day after (5 September) for all other educators, we are very excited to showcase a series of testimonies from teachers at St Andrew's (Barnsbury) CE Primary School on all that they took from last year's Festival.
+Ahead of Into Film Festival taking place from 6-22 November we are very excited to showcase a series of testimonies from teachers at St Andrew's (Barnsbury) CE Primary School on all that they took from last year's Festival.

 Introduced and brought together by Family Liaison Support Outreach Worker, Jacqui Smith, the testiomonies explore how teachers and their students, from Early Years Foundation Stage (EYFS) to Year 6, reacted to a wide range of Festival events and incorporated them into their lessons.